 How to automatically log in to Windows 11/10

-To turn off Windows login screen & log on automatically to Windows, do the following
+To turn off the Windows login screen on startup & log on automatically to Windows, do the following:

-Uncheck Users must enter a user name and password to use this computer
+- Uncheck Users must enter a user name and password to use this computer

 This brings up a window where you may be asked to enter the password for your account.
 If the account is a local account and does not have any password, just leave it blank.

 This will remove the Login Password for Users.
 Once you have done this, you will find that you will be able to log on automatically to your Windows computer, without seeing the login screen and having to enter your password or credentials.

 This post will help you if Windows auto-login is not working.

 How to disable or remove Login Password for Users in Windows?

 There are three methods to disable or remove Login Password for Users.
 These are:

 What do I do if Windows Login screen not appearing?